 It also has a beautiful, eye-catching presentation with the pop of blue on the CW by CorningWare dish.
 After breakfast, I’ll put it in the dishwasher and then can use it again (along with the others in the set) to prepare my Thanksgiving dinner!

 Visit CorningWare to find out more information about this set and to pick one up for yourself.

 You’ll also like this Banana Bread Breakfast Casserole.

 What are your plans for breakfast over the Thanksgiving holiday?

 - 6 plain donuts, broken up into bite sized pieces

 - 6 tbsp butter

 - 1/2 cup pecans, chopped

-- Grease a Corningware CW 3-qt.
+- Preheat oven to 350F.
+Grease a Corningware CW 3-qt.
 Pool Baker with cooking spray.
 Arrange donut pieces to cover the bottom of the dish.

 - In a large bowl, mix together eggs, milk, vanilla and salt.
 Pour evenly over donuts.
 Cover and refrigerate overnight.